How To Write a Powerful and Effective Fundraising E-mail

 Seeing that the main purpose of a fundraising email is to raise funds, making it easy for your readers to give is essential.

 Even if your email copy was perfectly crafted and your call to action was inspiring and compelling, if your readers click on your call to action and your donation process is complicated or confusing – you will lose them.
-If it’s hard to read and interact with a website, let alone make a donation, users will give up before they’ve even started.
+If it’s hard to read and interact with a website, let alone donate

-Offering your donors the opportunity to sign up to a recurring giving program is a great way to boost your donations.
-It also helps your nonprofit make better financial projections and plan in accordance to them.
+Pro tip: Offering your donors the opportunity to sign up for a recurring giving program is a great way to boost your donations.
+It also helps your nonprofit make better financial projections and plan under them.

 9. Track and evaluate your emails